Afghan Turk Maarif Schools

-The Turkish Maarif Foundation (TMF) is an international educational organization affiliated with the Government of the Republic of Türkiye.
-Established in 2016, the foundation is responsible for representing the Turkish education system abroad and providing high-quality, accessible, and inclusive education.
-TMF operates over 350 schools in 49 countries and has official representation in 67 countries.
+Afghan-Turk Maarif Schools are private chain of Turkish educational institutions currently working under the Turkish Maarif Foundation, an educational institution connected to Turkish Republic with a special status.
+20 branches of Afghan-Turk Schools are operating in Kabul, Herat, Mezar-e Sherif, Kandahar, Celalabad, Shibirgan, Akcha, with a total student population of more than 6000.

 Establishment in Afghanistan

 The Turkish Maarif Foundation officially began its operations in Afghanistan in 2018 after receiving registration from the Ministry of Economy of the Islamic Republic of Afghanistan in 2017 (1397 SH).
 In collaboration with the Afghan government, the foundation established the Afghan-Turk Maarif Schools, a network of educational institutions offering both academic and boarding facilities.

 Educational institutions

 As of 2025, Afghan-Turk Maarif Schools operate 48 schools and 8 dormitories in 7 provinces of Afghanistan: Kabul, Mazar-e-Sharif, Herat, Jalalabad, Jawzjan, Kandahar, and Maidan Wardak.
 The schools serve more than 5000 students.